qubitrenegade/qubitrenegade.github.io/_posts/2019-04-28-Habichef-Pt2-Applying-Change.md

 Well, it seems that something is blowing away the `base.lock.json` file...
 This probably needs follow up with the Habitat team.

+UPDATE: [#2536](https://github.com/habitat-sh/core-plans/issues/2536) indicates I may have misunderstood the usage pattern.

 Regardless, this example starts to break down as you start to deploy to more environments as you have effectively the same package being generated with minor changes.

 ## `user.toml` Config Changes